DragonSpit/HPCsharp/README.md

 High performance C# generic algorithms.
 Community driven to raise C# performance.
 Cross-platform.
 Parallel algorithms for Sum, Sort, Merge, Copy, Histogram and others.
 Parallel Stable Merge Sort and parallel Merge of arrays and lists.
 Linear, stable or in-place Radix Sort (LSD & MSD) algorithms for arrays and lists of user defined classes sorted by key.
 Crazy fast Counting Sort, and Array.Fill for full and partial arrays.
-Better .Sum() for arrays that doesn't overflow, uses SIMD/SSE and multi-core.
+Better .Sum() in four ways.
 And, much more...

 Familiar interfaces, which are similar to standard C# Sort.
 Free and open source HPCsharp package on https://www.nuget.org